Estimated reading time: 13 minutes

-When you’re georeferencing in QGIS, you’ll get the best results if you’re Georeferencing scans that are already geographically correct.
+As I explain in my georeferencing tutorial, when you’re georeferencing in QGIS, you’ll get the best results if you’re Georeferencing scans that are already geographically correct.
 By that I mean scans of maps that are already in a coordinate system.
 Distorted images like air photos and poorly maintained old maps can present a challenge for georeferencing in QGIS.
 In such cases, sometimes you need to use the output from one Georeferencing attempt as the input for another attempt, and so-on, until you get a result that you’re happy with.

 In my GIS consultancy, I often use base maps.
 Basemaps are custom maps that I print out for field scientists to take into the field and draw their field work on.
 As an example, for a soil survey I would produce a basemap with four map layers – roads and cadastre for orientation purposes, and geology and contours for interpretation purposes.
 I take the scientist’s field map (eg. soil survey, vegetation survey, census survey, …) and scan it.
 I then use the Qgis georeferencer to turn the scan into a QGIS map.
 After that I use the georeferenced scan as a backdrop for onscreen digitizing.

 I use paper basemaps for fieldwork because GIS and GPS are not always the best tools for some jobs.
 Technology can be distracting in the field and often fieldworkers relate better to printed maps.

 Most times, scans of maps produced by government survey departments already have a grid printed on them that you can use for ground control points.